Skip to main content

 • A user with a single session that spans midnight with qualifying events at 11:59p and 12:01a will qualify a user as being a daily active user on both days.

-Statsig's Standard User Accounting Metrics
+Default User Accounting Metrics in Statsig

 Metric NameTypeDescription

-new_wauCountCount of users who became a daily active user within the last 7 days.
+new_wauCountUsers who became active for the first time within the last 7 days.

-new_mau_28dCountCount of users who became a daily active user within the last 28 days.
+new_mau_28dCountUsers who became active for the first time within the last 28 days.

-daily_user_stickinessStickinessFraction of the previous day's users who are active on the next day.
+daily_user_stickinessStickiness (Rolling)Fraction of the previous day's users who are active on the next day.
+Rolling day-to-day repeat engagement (not DAU/MAU or DAU/WAU).

-weekly_user_stickinessStickinessFraction of the previous week's users who have been active within the last 7 days.
+weekly_user_stickinessStickiness (Rolling)Fraction of the previous week's users who have been active within the last 7 days.
+Rolling week-over-week repeat engagement (not WAU/MAU).

-monthly_user_stickinessStickinessFraction of the previous month's users who have been active within the last 28 days.
+monthly_user_stickinessStickiness (Rolling)Fraction of the previous month's users who have been active within the last 28 days.
+Rolling month-over-month repeat engagement (not DAU/MAU).

-WAU @ D14 Retention RateRetentionFraction of new users from 13 days ago that have been active in the previous 7 days.
+WAU @ D14 Retention RateRetention (Rolling)% of new users from 13 days ago who were active at least once in days 8–14.
+Rolling Week 2 window retention.

-MAU @ D56 Retention RateRetentionFraction of new users from 56 days ago that have been active in the previous 28 days.
+MAU @ D56 Retention RateRetention (Rolling)% of new users from 56 days ago who were active at least once during days 29–56.
+Rolling Month 2 retention.

 These user metrics can be very useful in understanding the long-term behavior of your users.
-However several of these metrics do not behave well as daily experimentation metrics.
+However, several of these metrics do not behave well as daily experimentation metrics.
 This is because metrics like L7 are highly correlated across days.
 For example, a user who is L7 = 7 on a given day can either be L7 = 6 or L7 = 7 the following day.
 This is not a true daily independent variable.
 Metrics like this can be more likely to trigger false positive and false negative results.
 This generally applies to stickiness and L-ness metrics.

 Customizing the DAU Definition